developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/IP/index.md

 * IP address - Enter the IP address used by the remote application (default - 0.0.0.0).
 * Port - Enter the port number used by the remote application (default - 58627).

+> **Note**: As of EMDK 6.8, DataWedge can no longer be configured for data capture through Profile Manager.
+Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.

 ## Basic Data Formatting
 Allows the configuration of any data formatting.
 When disabled, any data is passed on without modification.